LHS Clubs & Organizations

 Shop Club – Advisor: Mr. Pettit

 Shop Club is run through SkillsUSA, which is an organization that strives "to empower members to become world-class workers, leaders, and responsible American citizens."
-Students are prepared for and can participate in regional, state, and national SkillsUSA events in Welding, Welding Fabrication, and leadership events.
-Enrollment in an Industrial Mechanics course qualifies you for Shop Club.
+If you are currently enrolled in an Industrial Mechanics class, you are qualified to join Shop Club.
+Through Shop club, students are prepared for and can participate in regional, state, and national SkillsUSA events which are usually held in the spring.
+Competitive events include, but are not limited to: Welding, Welding Fabrication, as well as leadership events.

 Speech Team – Advisor: Mrs. C. Hall

-Student Council is the governing body for students of LHS.
-Members of this group are elected in the spring by the student body and their respective classes.
-Student Council members take leadership class and are in charge of such activities as Homecoming, Battle for the Paddle, Prom, Food Drive, etc.
+The Student Council is the governing body for the students of Lakeland High School.
+Members of this group are elected by the student body and the respective classes.
+Elections are held in the spring.
+Student Council members take a leadership class and are in charge of such activities as Homecoming, Battle for the Paddle, Prom, Food Drive, etc.

-Young Life – Advisor: Will Griffin; Community Director, Rathdrum
+Young Life – Advisor: TBD; Community Director, Rathdrum

 willgriffinyl@gmail.com / 208-417-2336